Mortimer | Free Music Lesson Plan (Solfege) - MakingMusicFun.net

 Step 2

-Tell the students, "We will be learning about solfege today.
-Solfege is a method that helps singers learn new music.
-Solfege uses seven syllables - Do, Re, Mi, Fa, So, La, and Ti - one syllable for each note of the musical scale."
+Tell the students, "Today we're learning about solfège.
+Solfège is a sight-singing method that helps singers learn new music.
+It uses seven syllables: Do, Re, Mi, Fa, Sol, La, and Ti — one syllable for each note of the scale."

 Step 3

-Draw ascending steps on the white board.
-Above each of these steps write a solfege syllable Do, Re, Mi, Fa, So, La, Ti, Do.
+Draw a set of ascending steps on the whiteboard.
+Above each step, write the syllables: Do, Re, Mi, Fa, Sol, La, Ti, Do.

 Step 4

-Explain that you are beginning and ending on Do because musical scales always begin and end on the same note.
+Explain that we start and end on "Do" because musical scales always start and end on the same note.

 Step 5